Italy · tool

 Pastissada de Caval

-A rich, slow-cooked horse meat stew, often seasoned with red wine and spices, this historic Veronese dish is a testament to the city's culinary heritage.
+A rich, slow-cooked horse meat stew, traditionally prepared with red wine and spices.
+It's a historic Veronese dish with a unique, robust flavor profile.

 Risotto all'Amarone